Theory of Electrocatalytic Interfaces | Junior Prof. Dr. Jun Huang

 Research Topics

 Electrocatalytic reactions occur in the electrical double layer (EDL) at the electrode-electrolyte interfaces, while the influence of the EDL structure on the reaction is unclear even for simplest reactions.
-We aim at developing fundamental understanding of EDL effects on elementary charge transfer at electrocatalytic interfaces, using the Newns-Anderson model Hamiltonian approach as an analytical tool.
-The focus is put on electron transfer at highly charged electrode surfaces, like the Ag electrode in carbon dioxide reduction reaction, for which the classical Marcus theory seems to be insufficient.
+We aim at developing fundamental understanding of EDL effects on elementary charge transfer at electrocatalytic interfaces, using model Hamiltonian approaches under both equilibrium and quantum dynamics regimes.
+The focus is put on electron transfer at highly charged electrode surfaces, like the Ag electrode in carbon dioxide reduction reaction, for which the classical EDL models and electron transfer theories might be inadequate.

 Heterogeneous, Mesoscopic, Dynamic Interfaces